Nissan Sentra: SE-R

-In 2001 for the 2002-2003 model year, a new SE-R was introduced powered by the 2.5-liter QR25DE 165 hp and 175 lbft 4-cylinder.
+For the 2002 model year, a new SE-R was introduced powered by the 2.5-liter QR25DE 165 hp and 175 lbft 4-cylinder.
 The SE-R came with either a 5-speed RS5F51A manual transmission or an optional 4-speed automatic.
-The 5-speed manual was dropped in 2003+ models, which consequently made the only available transmission such as a 4-speed automatic.
+The 5-speed manual was dropped in 2003+ models, which made the 4-speed automatic the only transmission choice for the SE-R.

 A more aggressive front fascia was added thanks to a Nissan Skyline inspired front bumper for 2002 models.
 Black housing headlights, fog-lights, side skirts, a rear spoiler, a dual-tip muffler, and 16" aluminum-alloy wheels were also standard.
-This trim also featured a sport-tuned suspension, leather-wrapped steering wheel, and beige sport seat cloth.
+This trim also featured a sport-tuned suspension, leather-wrapped steering wheel, and beige sport cloth seats.